23 to 29 September 2018.

-The first restaurant we ate at in Cala Millor was Cafe del Sol, located on the water.
-If you’re trying to stick a budget, this spot may not be for you.
+The first restaurant I ate at in Cala Millor was Cafe del Sol, located on the water.
+If you’re trying to stick to a budget, this spot may not be for you.
 It’s not overly expensive but is a little pricier than Bar Café San Francisco.
 The sangria here was so delicious!
 We got a liter of it for 13.50€.
 The seafood dishes were delicious, too.
 I tried pasta with tuna and pesto, pasta with salmon, and a house salad that included smoked salmon, avocado, and other greens.
 All of the dishes were enjoyable.
 Jake had a cuttlefish dish and later a salmon sandwich.

 Each night Cafe del Sol featured live music, which you could enjoy while watching the waves crash against the moonlight.

-Cafeteria Gayma wasn’t located on the water, but on the busy road near our hotel.
+Cafeteria Gayma wasn’t located on the water, but on the busy road near my hotel.
 They offered a 7-tapa (appetizer) selection for about 25€.
 We honestly had no idea what we were eating, but they were delicious!

 We surmised that the tapas included lamb, chicken, cheese, and seafood.
 I enjoyed yet another sangria there.
 Service was good at Cafeteria Gayma.
 We would visit again.